bevy-cheatbook/bevy-cheatbook/src/basics/commands.md

 These actions only take effect at the end of the stage, not immediately.

-(if you are not using stages, that means your systems will see them the next frame, not the current)
+(if you are not using stages, that means your systems will see them [on the next frame update](../pitfalls/frame-delay.md))

 Manage Entities and Components: